rolandtoth/AdminOnSteroids/README.md

 ## Submodules

 This section provides an overview of the available submodules.
-Each can be enabled or disabled by toggling the checkbox below them.
+Each can be enabled or disabled by toggling their checkboxes.

 *Available submodules (v0.8.3):*